learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 ### Step 7 - Verify Installations

-To verify that you've got everything installed, run the following command in your terminal:
+To verify that you've got everything installed, copy, paste, and run the following command in your terminal:

 ```sh